mistersouza/quiz/README.md

 + __Online Community Moderator,:__ As user, I want to keep my community engaged with entertaining quizzes related to our niche.
 I'm interested in partnerships that allow me to monetize our community's interaction and shared content.
 + __Content Creator:__ As user, I want to use quizzes to drive audience engagement on my blog or website.
 I'm open to advertising and affiliate opportunities to generate income while enhancing user interaction with my content.

-### Site Objectives
+### Objectives

-● These succinct objectives outline the website's core purposes and strategic focus.
+● These succinct objectives outline the web-app's core purposes and strategic focus.

 1. <details><summary>User-Centric Design</summary>Prioritize user experience by creating a user-friendly, responsive, and intuitive interface.</details>